Suggestions for Personal ProtectionBe on the Safe Side

 though, no one can tell you how to react.
 You should do what you feel is best

 - Write down everything you can remember about your assailant.
 Call the police right away.
-Don't bath, change clothes, or touch anything.
+Don't bathe, change clothes, or touch anything.